marcoalopez/marcoalopez.github.io/personal_website.md

 https://www.angryreviewer.com/: Free academic style corrector for modern scientific writing by Roman Anufriev.

 https://colorbrewer2.org/: This color mapping tool produces color-blind-compliant color maps and warns users if their chosen colors will print correctly.
 These colour maps are already included in the Python ecosystem.
 For MATLAB, you can download them [here](https://es.mathworks.com/matlabcentral/fileexchange/45208-colorbrewer-attractive-and-distinctive-colormaps).

-https://www.fabiocrameri.ch/colourmaps/: A comprehensive set of color maps to represent data without visual distortion by Fabio Crameri.
+As a complement, there is also https://www.fabiocrameri.ch/colourmaps/ by Fabio Crameri, that provides a comprehensive set of color maps to represent data without visual distortion.

 https://squoosh.app/: This is a tool that reduces image file size while maintaining high quality.
-It's very handy for websites.
+It's very handy for making light websites that uses images.

+https://pandoc.org/ **Pandoc** is a universal document converter, one of the first things I install on a new system.
+The offical website also includes a *"Pandoc in the browser"* utility, https://pandoc.org/wasm-demo/convert.html, that allows you to use Pandoc directly in your browser without installing it.

-### Scientific software
+### Free scientific software and libraries

 https://www.perplex.ethz.ch/: **Perple_X** is a collection of Fortran 77 programs developed by James A. D. Connolly for calculating phase diagrams, thermobarometry, manipulating thermodynamic data, and modeling equilibrium phase fractionation and reactive transport.
-It is a great piece of software.
+This software is a gem.
+The discussion group for users is at https://groups.io/g/PerpleX

 https://mtex-toolbox.github.io/index: **MTEX** is a free, open-source MATLAB toolbox for analyzing and modelling crystallographic textures using EBSD or pole figure data.
-It's a must-have for me and anyone working on EBSD data in research.
-The developers are very responsive and are continually developing new features and fixing errors.
-It's also the only reason I still use MATLAB every now and then.
-There is a version ported to Python named [Orix](https://orix.readthedocs.io/en/stable/), but it's not quite ready to replace MTEX completely just yet.
+It's a must-have for anyone working on EBSD data in research.
+The developers are very responsive and are continually releasing new features and fixing bugs.
+It is the only reason I still use MATLAB every now and then.
+There is a version ported to Python named [Orix](https://orix.readthedocs.io/en/stable/), but it's not quite ready to replace MTEX just yet.

 https://imagej.net/downloads: **Fiji** (derived from *ImageJ*) is a free, open-source software package designed for scientific image analysis.
-It is a jack-of-all-trades in this field.
+It is a Swiss-army knife of image analysis.

 https://qgis.org/: **QGis** is a free, open-source geographic information system (GIS) software.